arynyestos/CCIP-Bootcamp-Homework1/README.md

 # CCIP-Bootcamp-Homework1

-The first homework task entailed answering 15 questions.
-You can find them below along with my answers:
+The first homework task entailed answering the 15 questions listed [here](https://cll-devrel.gitbook.io/ccip-bootcamp/day-1/day-1-homework).
+You can also find them below along with my answers:

 ## Easy: